dotnet/AspNetCore.Docs/aspnetcore/grpc/dotnet-grpc.md

 ## Refresh

 The `refresh` command is used to update a remote reference with the latest content from the source URL.
 Both the download file path and the source URL can be used to specify the reference to be updated.
+Note:

-Note that the hashes of the file contents is compared to determine whether the local file should be updated and no timestamp information is compared.
-The tool will always replace the the local file with the remote file if an update is needed.
+* The hashes of the file contents are compared to determine whether the local file should be updated.
+* No timestamp information is compared.

+The tool always replaces the local file with the remote file if an update is needed.

 ### Usage